HtetAung-San/sem1/README.md

-This is the testing of CI if it is working.
+This is the testing of for second time